How to Fix Ntdll.dll Crash Error on Windows 11

 Check Disk for Errors

-Disk errors can damage system files and cause repeated crashes.
+Disk errors can corrupt important system files and lead to repeated crashes, performance issues, or Ntdll.dll errors.

 Final Thoughts